advent-of-craft/2024-summer-craft-book/docs/07-pbt/week07.md

 Solution => Head to the /solution folder to the week 7 - exercise 1 to get the code version

+### Game: Find the properties

+Exercise => Head to the /exercise folder to the week 7 - exercise 2 to get the code version

 ### Go Further: Property-based and TDD

 Using Property to drive your development with TDD can yield great results.